Sidharth-SN/Car_Service_System/README.md

-These files below are the 3 different files of the program addcust.java is for adding customer carService.java is for all the car services available items.java is for the items or the car parts
+These files below are the 3 different files of the program addcust.java is for adding customer items.java is for the items or the car parts billing.java is for generating the bill

-This file below is the final integrated of the above 3 files that generates the final bill of the service billing.java
+This file below is the final integrated of the above 3 files that generates the final bill of the service carService.java

 Thank You:)